jaystack/functionly-doc/wiki/decorators.md

 > The SNS Topic name will be suffixed with the stage name.
 Read more [[here|Deployment#stage]].

 > The created SNS Topic name will contains an additional random number.

+> In the `topicName` and the `environmentKey` properties can contain the `%ClassName%` placeholder and it will be replaced with the current class's name.

 ### Default values
 #### environmentKey